bevyengine/bevy_editor_prototypes/design-book/src/pane-layout.md

 ## Order of Importance

-- Generally, the most important fields/or the must used, should be at the top, quickly accessible.
-Less important widgets should be placed lower or in sub-panels
+- More important fields and tools should be given more visual prominence.
+This can be achieved with positioning, size, contrast or folding elements.
 - If every setting in a sub-panel is predicated on something being enabled, the toggle should be in the header.

 ## Enums